Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 Expandi.io

 We have found that Expandi is a great automation tool because it mimics human behavior.
-It’s not a Chrome extension, and it has a dedicated IP address, which is extremely useful when it comes to “tricking” Linkedin into thinking that you are not using bots.
+It’s not a Chrome extension, and it has a dedicated IP address, which is extremely useful when it comes to “tricking” LinkedIn into thinking that you are not using bots.

 It also has randomized delays between interactions, which replicates human behavior.
 You can also only send up to 100 invites and messages per day, so this ensures that your Linkedin profile will not get blocked.
 They also withdraw pending invites on autopilot.